Sandokaaan/EarthCoin-API/README.md

 - Standardize modular design of the code, add NPM installer.
 - ~~Split API and SYNC into two independend proccesses.
 Some API calls can break the sync.~~
 - ~~A better design of transaction indexing --> speed-up calculation of a big wallet balance.~~
-- A request for balance of an address with a huge number of transactions can cause DoS.
-Only small wallets will be enabled without API key.
+- ~~A request for balance of an address with a huge number of transactions can cause DoS.
+Only small wallets will be enabled without API key.~~
+- A database structure for a quick calculation of unspent balance for mining addresses (about 10-50k coinbase transactions) ???